Measuring kinetic parameters using quantum plasmonic sensing: Summary and Outlook

 The insights and analysis provided in this study may help in designing quantum plasmonic sensors that enable more precise kinetics research.
 Future work might look at extending the analysis given here to angular interrogation and other interesting kinetic interactions in pharmaceutical research.

 {\it Acknowledgements.---} This research was supported by the South African National Research Foundation, the National Laser Centre and the South African Research Chair Initiative of the Department of Science and Innovation and National Research Foundation.
-C. L. is supported by a KIAS Individual Grant (QP081101) via the Quantum Universe Center at Korea Institute for Advanced Study.
+C. L. is supported by a KIAS Individual Grant (QP081101) via the Quantum Universe Center at Korea Institute for Advanced Study and Korea Research Institute of Standards and Science (KRISS–GP2022-0012).
 G. E. M. M. and H. G. K. thank UKZN for financial and administrative support.

 \onecolumngrid